-Early in their graduate career, students should consult with a faculty advisor or the Director of Graduate Studies regarding departmental procedures for the appointment of sponsors of dissertations.
-The procedures for appointing a sponsor vary from program to program; in some programs, the responsibility for finding a willing sponsor rests with the student.
+Early in their graduate career, students should consult with a faculty advisor or the Director of Graduate Studies (DGS) regarding departmental procedures for securing a dissertation sponsor.
+The responsibility for finding a willing sponsor rests with the student.
+Securing a sponsor is one of the criteria for good academic standing.

 Sponsorship Eligibility and Nomination

-- A statement as to whether approval is requested on a continuing basis or for a single dissertation (in which case the student's name should be noted)
+- A statement about whether approval is requested on a continuing basis or for a single dissertation (in which case the student's name should be noted)

 - Indication of the substantive fields in which the faculty member will be expected to sponsor dissertations